ondrolexa/apsg/README.md

 conda search apsg --channel conda-forge
 ```

+### Jupyter

+You can install Jupyter globally or locally to your current virtual environment.
+Installing Jupyter takes a time so installing it a globally may be time saver but local environment is more flexible.

+    ipython kernel install --user --name={KERNEL_NAME}
+    ipython kernel install --user --name=apsg

+### Google Colab

+The easiest way how to try a APSG is use Google Colab.

+...[TODO]

 ### Development

 To be able to develop and run the tests, install the package in editable mode with testing packages: